“Rediscovering A Masterpiece: Cesare Dandini’s Holy Family with the Infant St. John” presented by Professor Thomas Ruggio, Iona College

 St. John’s University has attained the prestigious National Association of Schools of Art and Design (NASAD) accreditation, held by selective art schools nationwide.

-If, after having read this, our programs interest you, and you would like to visit our department for a studio tour, please contact us at 718-990-6250, or email [email protected].
-We'll be happy to meet with you, review your portfolio and discuss your career plans.
+If you would like to visit our department to speak with our faculty and tour our studios, please contact us at 718-990-6250 or [email protected].
+We are happy to meet with you to discuss our programs and your career plans.

-Portfolio candidates must include 12-15 original pieces in their portfolio using a variety of materials.
-Judging will be based on the following criteria: creativity, conceptual ability, design, color sense, idea communication, draftsmanship, and use of materials.
+Portfolios for scholarship candidates must include 12-15 original pieces using a variety of materials in their portfolio.
+Judging will be based on creativity, conceptual ability, design, color sense, idea communication, draftsmanship, use of materials, and personal vision.

-It is suggested that you include in your portfolio at least two examples of each of the following:
+We suggest that you include at least two examples of each of the following in your portfolio: